Framework for Policy Development and Review

-The School Act legislates that a board must establish policies respecting the provision of educational programs and services affecting student learning.
-The Board governs the District through the adoption of carefully developed policies which have the force of local law applied to Edmonton Public Schools.
+The Education Act legislates that a board must establish policies respecting the provision of educational programs and services affecting student learning.
+The Board governs the Division through the adoption of carefully developed policies which have the force of local law applied to Edmonton Public Schools.
 Policies provide parameters on and guidance for the action of the Board, Trustees, the Superintendent of Schools, staff, students, electors and others with respect to Edmonton Public Schools.

 Policy is a statement of intent, belief, governing principles and expectations regarding specific areas of Board responsibility, formally adopted by a majority vote of the Board and intended to guide future actions.

 Board Governance Policy is a policy statement that applies to the Board's own internal operations and expectations of its members which may also include specific directives and regulations for the Board and Trustees.

 Administrative Regulations are the directions, procedures and assignment of responsibilities established by the Superintendent of Schools that direct the implementation of and achievement of desired outcomes of board policy and the operation of the Division.

 Stakeholders are individuals and groups who are affected by a policy and have a vested interest in its implementation.
 Stakeholders may include, but are not limited to students, parents, staff, school councils, associations, unions, community members and organizations.

 The Board believes that a coherent, consistent and transparent approach to policy development and regular review will improve alignment with the Board's vision, mission and priorities, increase accountability and help translate the intention of the Board into actions for its students.